Our matching program is a one-on-one match with a child, youth, adult or senior with a disability.

 Fiaz Hashmi and Drew Charkavi have been matched since July 2017.

 Drew was looking for a volunteer opportunity to help a member of the community by sharing his time and friendship.
 Fiaz and his family were hoping he would find someone with whom to develop a long-lasting friendship outside of his family.
-They were introduced to each other through ABLE2’s Everyday Champions program.
+They were introduced to each other through ABLE2’s Matching Program.
 Their social worker thought they would be a good match because they enjoyed the same things.
 From that simple beginning a firm friendship has developed.

 They get together each week.
 As well as enjoying each other’s company, they do activities together – walks, bowling and watching TV, especially cooking shows.
 But what they enjoy best is to prepare food together and then to eat their creations.